Examples of powerful automations

 Automations explained.

 No return process is the same, we understand that.
-That's why automations give you an awful lot of options to choose from.
-This is great, because it means that there is a suitable automation for every process.
-The counterpart to this is that automations can become quite complex as a result.
-So, let's start at the beginning.
+That's why there are numerous options and variations to choose from.
+This is great, because it means that there is a suitable Automation for every process.
+The counterpart to this is that it can be difficult to set up Automations that fit your situation.
+Later in this blog you’ll find examples of powerful Automations, but first, let’s start at the beginning.

 Triggers